 TCX was founded in 2007 by a group of development finance institutions (DFIs), specialized Microfinance Investment Vehicles (MIVs) and donors to offer a solution to currency risk, a solution which – until then – did not exist.
-The current investors in TCX are 22 multilateral and bilateral development finance institutions (DFIs) and microfinance investment vehicles (MIVs), and the Dutch and German governments.
+The current investors in TCX are 19 multilateral and bilateral development finance institutions (DFIs) and microfinance investment vehicles (MIVs), as well as the Dutch, German, Swiss, British, and French governments and the European Commission.

 TCX focuses on providing currency solutions for its investors.
 These have accounted for over 90% of the volumes transacted by TCX to date.
 The remainder is primarily provided through commercial banks to make local currency finance available to their borrowing clients in developing countries.